-Lumber produced at our Canadian lumber mills and sold to North American customers is marketed and sold from our sales office in Quesnel, B.C. while sales to offshore markets are made from our export sales office in Vancouver, B.C.
+Lumber produced at our Canadian lumber mills and sold to North American customers is marketed and sold from our sales office in Quesnel, British Columbia. while sales to offshore markets are made from our export sales office in Vancouver, British Columbia.
 Offshore sales activities are complemented by a customer service office in Japan.
-In 2023, sales of lumber were made to customers in the U.S. and Canada and to customers offshore, predominantly in Japan and China.
+In 2024, sales of lumber were made to customers in the U.S. and Canada and to customers offshore, predominantly in Japan and China.

-Our Canadian OSB and plywood are marketed from our sales office in Toronto, Ontario, while our LVL and MDF products are marketed from our sales office in Quesnel, B.C.
-In 2023, most of our Canadian OSB was sold to customers in the U.S., with the remaining production sold to Canadian customers and exported to Japan and China.
-Most of our plywood was sold to customers in Canada and our MDF and LVL was sold to customers in both the U.S. and Canada.
+Our Canadian OSB and plywood are marketed from our sales office in Toronto, Ontario, while our LVL and MDF products are marketed from our sales office in Quesnel, British Columbia.
+In 2024, most of our North American OSB was sold to customers in the U.S., with the remaining production sold to Canadian customers and exported to Japan and China.
+Substantially all of our plywood was sold to customers in Canada and our MDF and LVL was sold to customers in both the U.S. and Canada.

 Pulp is marketed out of our sales office in Vancouver, B.C.
-Most of our sales for pulp in 2023 were to customers in Asia (predominantly China) with some products shipped to the U.S. and other offshore customers.
+Most of our sales for pulp in 2024 were to customers in Asia (predominantly China) with some products shipped to the U.S. and other offshore customers.